Ashley Wadsworth: Man jailed for 'brutal' Canadian girlfriend murder

 Jack Sepple, 23, killed 19-year-old Ashley Wadsworth in a "brutal" attack at a flat they shared in Tennyson Road, Chelmsford, Essex, on 1 February.

-Ms Wadsworth, from Vernon in British Columbia, had met Sepple online.
-She died from stab wounds to the chest.
+Ms Wadsworth, from Vernon in British Columbia, first met Sepple online aged 12 before moving to the UK last year.

 Sepple was jailed for a minimum of 23 years and six months at Chelmsford Crown Court.